vittoriofortino84/EDTOX/README.md

 # 7. Comparison and evaluation of EDC scores with other Toxicity Scores and tools

 ## 7_1_Comparison_of_VAM_on_DeDuCt.R
-Calculation of EDC scores for compounds in DeDUCT list
+Calculation of EDC scores for compounds in DEDuCT list

 ## 7_2_Comparison_VAM_scores_vs_TOXPI_scores.R
 Comparison between EDC scores with scores from TOXPI